opensearch-project/project-website/_posts/2026-03-15-advancing-opensearch-with-grpc-protobuf.md

 ### Bulk Ingestion

-We tested bulk document indexing using the `http_logs` dataset from the opensearch-benchmark-workloads repository (10.2 million documents, ~1.2 GB compressed).
+We tested bulk document indexing using the `http_logs` dataset from the opensearch-benchmark-workloads repository (247 million documents, ~31 GB total).

 **Performance by Bulk Request Size**